Activities in Gustavus

 Visitors can easily spend a day exploring the Nature Conservancy’s Forelands Preserve, the beach, the dock and the back roads of Gustavus.
 Imagine walking the beach at tide line for many miles, crossing low-tide rivers and following the curve of Icy Strait.
 Gustavus also has trails that lead to river banks, upstream fishing holes, Lake Gustavus and the wild beach at the end of the runway at the airport.
 Many local accommodations provide bikes.
 The flat and open terrain and asphalt surface make for pleasant biking.
 The longest trip, to Bartlett Cove, is under an hour, and other areas around town are just around the corner!

-New at the '4-Corners' is the Clove Hitch Cafe serving breakfast, lunch and dinner seven days a week.
+The Clove Hitch Cafe serves breakfast, lunch and dinner seven days a week.
 Also for your dining pleasure there are a variety of locations, that, with a little planning, will provide enjoyment and convenience.
-Around town in the evening: Plan for a lovely dinner with fine cuisine by reserving at some of the local Inns (Annie Mae, Beartrack, or Gustavus Inn) by advance reservation.
+Around town in the evening: Plan for a lovely dinner with fine cuisine by reserving at some of the local Inns: Annie Mae Lodge or the Beartrack Inn by advance reservation.
+Dinner reservations can also be made by your hosts at various inns, B&B's and guesthouses for the Anglers Inn and Glacier Bay Country Inn.
 Or take a drive out to Bartlett Cove and enjoy the sunset over the Fairweather Mountains in the full service restaurant at the Glacier Bay Lodge.

 Fishing & Marine Adventures